Foreign policy of the Justin Trudeau government: China

 When Trudeau entered office in 2015, Canada had a good relationship with China, and the new Prime minister tried to strengthen Canada's ties with the middle kingdom.
 In 2016, Trudeau visited China and attended the G-20 summit in Hangzhou where he was affectionately nicknamed Xiao Tudou (小土豆), meaning "little potato" by the Chinese public.
 Trudeau visited China again in December 2017 to launch trade negotiations.
 However, relations between the two countries became tense again on the onset China–United States trade war.
 The turmoil lead to the Arrest of Meng Wanzhou at the Vancouver International Airport in December 2018 at the behest of the United States, and the arrest of Michael Spavor and Michael Kovrig in China 12 days later.
 As these three individuals were released at the exact same time in September 2021, many observers speculated they were exchanged as part of a deal between the United States and China.

-During Justin Trudeau's second term in office, Canada voiced support for the 2019–2020 Hong Kong protests, and called for a U.N investigation into the Uyghur genocide.
+During Justin Trudeau's second term in office, Canada voiced support for the 2019–2020 Hong Kong protests, and called for a U.N investigation into alleged evidence of Uyghur genocide.
 Meanwhile, China called for an U.N. investigation into the treatment of the indigenous peoples in Canada in the Canadian Indian residential school system, and into human rights abuses against migrants in Canadian detention centers.

+Taiwan

+In October 2023, it was announced that Canada and Taiwan has completed negotiations on a foreign investment promotion and protection arrangement.

+In 2023, Taiwan became Canada's 15th largest trading partner.
+Top Canadian exports to Taiwan included financial services, intellectual property, research and development, travel and transport.

+In 2024 British Columbia opened a trade office in Taiwan.
+Called the British Columbia Trade and Investment Representative Office it is located in Taipei.

+In April 2024, Canada and Taiwan's representative offices signed a science and research arrangement to enable opportunities for commercial partnerships in high tech sectors.

+South Korea

+In May 16-18 2023, Trudeau travelled to Seoul to meet with President Yoon Suk-yeol.

+In May 2023, Yoon showed his will to strengthen cooperation with Canada, saying that there is great potential for economic cooperation between South Korea and Canada in the fields of clean energy and future industries including semiconductors, batteries, and artificial intelligence.